-Completed RTA (including the proposed dwelling lease) must be submitted as hard copies, in-person, by mail, e-mail, or by fax.
+Completed RTA (including the proposed dwelling lease) must be submitted via the resident portal, as hard copies, in-person, by mail, by email, or by fax.

-The family may not submit, and COC will not process, more than one (1) RTA at a time.
+The family may not submit, and the PHACOC -will not process, more than one (1) RTA at a time.

-When the family submits the RTA COC will review the RTA for completeness.
+When the family submits the RTA the PHACOC -will review the RTA for completeness.

-If the RTA is incomplete (including lack of signature by family, owner, or both), or if the dwelling lease is not submitted with the RTA, COC will notify the family and the owner of the deficiencies.
+If the RTA is incomplete (including lack of signature by family, owner, or both), or if the dwelling lease is not submitted with the RTA, COCthe PHA will notify the family and the owner of the deficiencies.

-Missing information and/or missing documents will only be accepted as hard copies, in-person, by mail, e-mail or by fax.
-COC will not accept missing information over the phone.
+Missing information and/or missing documents will only be accepted as hard copies, in-person, by mail, by email, or by fax.
+The PHACOC will not accept missing information over the phone.

-When the family submits the RTA and proposed lease, COC will also review the terms of the RTA for consistency with the terms of the proposed lease.
+When the family submits the RTA and proposed lease, the PHACOC will also review the terms of the RTA for consistency with the terms of the proposed lease.

-If the terms of the RTA are not consistent with the terms of the proposed lease, COC will notify the family and the owner of the discrepancies.
+If the terms of the RTA are not consistent with the terms of the proposed lease, COCthe PHA will notify the family and the owner of the discrepancies.

-Corrections to the terms of the RTA and/or the proposed lease will only be accepted as hard copies, in-person, by mail, email, or by fax.
-COC will not accept corrections by phone.
+Corrections to the terms of the RTA and/or the proposed lease will only be accepted via the resident portal, as hard copies, in-person, by mail, by email, or by fax.
+The PHA will noCOC will also t-accept corrections by phone.

-Because of the time sensitive nature of the tenancy approval process, COC will attempt to communicate with the owner and family by phone, fax, or email.
-COC will use mail when the parties cannot be reached by phone, fax, or email.
+Because of the time sensitive nature of the tenancy approval process, COCthe PHA will attempt to communicate with the owner and family via the portal, by phone, fax, or email.
+The PHACOC will use mail when the parties cannot be reached by phone, fax, or email.